 - Stair Cleaning.
-Stairs can be nightmare to clean with a traditional upright vacuum cleaner - especially if they are regularly coated with pet hair.
+Stairs can be nightmare to clean with a traditional upright vacuum cleaner – especially if the steps are regularly coated with pet hair.
 This is an area that cordless vacuums often shine, as they are lightweight and easy to carry up the stairs.
 Not all cordless models are suitable though, so if you have stairs make sure you choose one with the tools and mobility to handle it.
 Alternatively, check out our page of the best vacuums for stair cleaning.

 - Battery Run-Time.
 One of the most important considerations when buying a cordless vacuum cleaner is the battery run-time.
 This can range from less than 10 minutes up to an hour, depending on the model.
 The run-time you need depends on how you want to use the machine.
 For spot cleaning, a battery that lasts 15 minutes may be enough.
 If you want to clean the entire house without recharging, however, then you’ll need a considerably longer run-time.

 Why do Vacuums Struggle with Hair?

 Pet hair presents a particularly difficult challenge to many vacuums.
 If you’ve ever pushed around a vacuum cleaner for twenty minutes only to realise that your carpet is still covered with hairs, you probably already know this!
 Considering 40% of UK homes have some sort of pet, this is an issue that millions of people face.

 The problem is that hair can become ground into carpets when people walk on them.
 Once hairs are tangled around fibres, they are difficult to remove through suction alone.
 This is why pet vacuums usually have a motorised tool that agitates carpet fibres.

 Removing hair from hard floors is usually easier than carpets.
 Some machines tend to push hair around rather than sucking it up though.
 When looking for the best cordless vacuum for pet hair, make sure to choose a model that’s suitable for the type of floors you have in your home.